jolmari/netcore-wcf-service-proxy/README.md

 # This project includes:

-## Multiple WCF services
+* Multiple WCF services
 Simple examples of WCF services that are connected to by the proxy-class via message contracts.

-## WCF-proxy implementation
+* WCF-proxy implementation
-### A class library project that includes a proxy class that creates the WCF-connections from IOptions configuration files (todo)
+   * A class library project that includes a proxy class that creates the WCF-connections from IOptions configuration files (todo)
-### Wrapper interfaces hiding the actual service implementation and wrapping the response objects to local model classes
+   * Wrapper interfaces hiding the actual service implementation and wrapping the response objects to local model classes
-### Factory class for creating the wrappers with their respective endpoint-urls and credentials (todo)
+   * Factory class for creating the wrappers with their respective endpoint-urls and credentials (todo)
-### Simple authentication implementation (todo)
+   * Simple authentication implementation (todo)

-## ASP.NET Core client that calls is used to demonstrate the use cases
+* ASP.NET Core client that calls is used to demonstrate the use cases

-## .NET Core -> .NET 4.6 dependency resolving through Nuget packages
+* .NET Core -> .NET 4.6 dependency resolving through Nuget packages

-# Running the solution
-1. Open the solution in visual studio
-2. Run the WCF service project
-3. Run the NetCoreSample project

 # Improvements still to be done
 1. Improve the UI to a simple ASP.NET Core App